Skulk2Fade/pe-ratio-app/README.md

 ## Scheduled Alerts

-Alert emails are sent on a schedule using **APScheduler**.
+Alert emails are sent on a schedule using **Celery**.
 Each user can configure how often their watchlist should be checked.
 Visit the *Settings* page after logging in to choose an alert frequency in hours.
 The default is 24 hours.
 The background job runs hourly and only sends alerts when your selected